-Consistent with these considerations, after review of all relevant transactions or relationships between each director, or any of his or her family members, and us, our senior management and our independent auditors, the Board has affirmatively determined that the following seven directors are independent directors within the meaning of the applicable NASDAQ listing standards: Messrs.
-Adelgren, Coulon, Dullum, Mead, Outland, Parker and Ms. English.
+Consistent with these considerations, after review of all relevant transactions or relationships between each director, or any of his or her family members, and us, our senior management and our independent auditors, the Board has affirmatively determined that the following six directors are independent directors within the meaning of the applicable NASDAQ listing standards: Messrs.
+Adelgren, Coulon, Mead, Outland, Parker and Ms. English.
 In making this determination, the Board found that none of the these directors or nominees for director had a material or other disqualifying relationship with us.
-Mr. Gladstone, the chairman of our Board of Directors and chief executive officer, Mr. Brubaker, our vice chairman, chief operating officer and secretary, and Mr. Stelljes, our president and chief investment officer, are not independent directors by virtue of their employment by our affiliate Gladstone Management Corporation, which we refer to as our "Adviser."
+Mr. Gladstone, the chairman of our Board of Directors and chief executive officer, Mr. Brubaker, our chief operating officer, a vice chairman of our Board of Directors and our secretary, Mr. Stelljes, our chief investment officer and a vice chairman of our Board of Directors, and Mr. Dullum, a director and our president, are not independent directors by virtue of their positions as our officers and their employment by our Adviser.

-The Board of Directors met four times during the last fiscal year.
-Each Board member attended 75% or more of the aggregate of the meetings of the Board and of the committees on which he or she served that were held during the period for which he orshe was a director or committee member.
+The Board of Directors met five times during the last fiscal year.
+Each Board member attended 75% or more of the aggregate of the meetings of the Board and of the committees on which he or she served that were held during the period for which he or she was a director or committee member.

-As required under applicable NASDAQ listing standards, which require regularly scheduled meetings of independent directors, our independent directors met four times during fiscal 2007 in regularly scheduled executive sessions at which only independent directors were present.
+As required under applicable NASDAQ listing standards, which require regularly scheduled meetings of independent directors, our independent directors met five times during fiscal 2008 in regularly scheduled executive sessions at which only independent directors were present.